Written by Eric Gockel

 - Leads

-Don’t argue about what the text should say on your homepage or what the image should be.
+Don’t argue about what the text or the image should say on your homepage.
 Test it!
-There are many resources available online to start simple testing various aspects of your website from home pages, lead generation forms and well as registration/purchase funnels.
+Many resources are available online to start testing various aspects of your website, from home pages, lead generation forms, and registration/purchase funnels.

-If you send out newsletters using a service like Mailchimp, there’s no excuse to at least test something each time to learn a little more about your leads and prospects.
+If you send out newsletters using Mailchimp, there’s no excuse to at least test something each time to learn more about your leads and prospects.

 The images that show up on your Netflix start screen are no accident.

-While you’re measuring and testing, look for opportunities to improve workflows on your website and allow your users to complete tasks faster like checking out, registering for a service or trying to find content that might lead to a sale.
+While measuring and testing, look for opportunities to improve workflows on your website and allow your users to complete tasks faster, like checking out, registering for a service, or trying to find content that might lead to a sale.

 “Clearing rocks from a stream…”